 The $1.1 million lawsuit names the dog’s owner, Alaska Airlines and the municipal agency Port of Portland as defendants, accusing them of negligence because the dog was allowed through the airport without being placed in a crate.
 The Post reports that this traumatic dog attack is just one of a number of high-profile allegations of bad support-animal behavior at airports.
 Several airlines and the federal government have rushed to respond to a growing number of complaints ranging from poor potty training to attacks and injuries.

-These types of injuries have increased over the past two years triggering a discussion about how animals should be dealt with during travel.
+Over the past two years, an increase in these injuries has sparked a discussion about how to handle animals during travel.
 Delta instituted a new rule requiring additional documentation for emotional support animals in its cabins after a June 2017 incident when a dog it a man in the face as he sat down in his window seat on a Delta flight leaving Atlanta.
 That passenger had to get 28 stitches.

 If You Have Been Injured

-If you have been injured by an emotional support animal on a flight or at an airport, you may be able to seek compensation from the dog owner, airport authority and/or airline for damages including medical expenses, lost income, hospitalization, rehabilitation, cost of counseling and cosmetic surgery, and pain and suffering and emotional distress.
-An experienced dog bite lawyer will be able to advice you regarding your legal rights and options, and help you secure maximum compensation for your tremendous losses.
+Suppose you have been injured by an emotional support animal on a flight or at an airport.
+In that case, you may be able to seek compensation from the dog owner, airport authority, and/or airline for damages including medical expenses, lost income, hospitalization, rehabilitation, cost of counseling and cosmetic surgery, and pain and suffering and emotional distress.
+An experienced Los Angeles dog bite lawyer will be able to advice you regarding your legal rights and options, and help you secure maximum compensation for your tremendous losses.

 Source: https://www.washingtonpost.com/nation/2019/02/28/an-emotional-support-pit-bull-mauled-year-old-girl-an-airport-terminal-lawsuit-says/?utm_term=.a1a96fa66f2d